How Is Bouldering Actually Scored?

 Speed Climbing: Completely Separate At both Paris 2024 and going forward, speed climbing is its own standalone event with its own gold medal.
 Speed has an entirely different format (head-to-head races on a standardised 15-metre wall) and is not combined with bouldering or lead scoring in any way.

-How the Bouldering Round Itself Worked Within the bouldering portion of the combined event, the scoring used the standard tops/zones/attempts hierarchy described above.
+How the Bouldering Round Itself Worked Within the bouldering portion of the combined event, the scoring used the points-based system (25 points for a Top, 10 for a Zone, –0.1 per extra attempt) rather than the traditional tops/zones/attempts hierarchy.
 The bouldering ranking produced a placement number (1st, 2nd, 3rd, etc.) that fed into the combined calculation.

 IFSC bouldering competitions follow a structured progression through multiple rounds, with the number of problems and time limits varying by round.